sergani/auto-ml/README.md

 # Jupyter Notebook

 There's also a Jupyter notebook available with the source code called app.ipynb.
 This explores Pycaret's EDA.
+It's best run in JupyterLab and not VS Code.

 That's it!
 Hope this was informative.